Shami Kebab: Spicy Meat And Lentil Burger

 Shami Kebab

-Shami Kebab is one delicious kebab that apparently was created to please the appetite of a Nawab (Mughal ruler) in Lucknow.
+Shami Kebab is a delicious kebab that was apparently created to please the appetite of a Nawab (Mughal ruler) in Lucknow.
 The kebab has a very fine texture and delicate spiciness that marries with savoury meat.

-Traditionally served as a snack, this meat and lentil kebabs have become one of the must-have snack items in Pakistani/ Indian households.
+Traditionally served as a snack, these meat and lentil kebabs have become a must-have in Pakistani/ Indian households.
 Simply because they’re just too good to exclude.

 And in Ramadan (the fasting month), shami kebab is one of many appetizing foods to enjoy for breaking the fast (iftar).